Het Nieuwsblad

-Het Nieuwsblad (/nl/; The Newspaper) is a Flemish newspaper that mainly focusses on "a broad view" regarding politics, culture, economics, lifestyle, society and sports.
+Het Nieuwsblad (/nl/; The Newspaper) is a Flemish newspaper that mainly focuses on "a broad view" regarding politics, culture, economics, lifestyle, society and sports.

 History and profile

-Front page Flemish newspaper "Het Nieuwsblad" September 4, 1939 with headline "The decision has been made, England and France declare to be at war with Germany".

-Front page Flemish newspaper "Het Nieuwsblad" May 13, 1940 with headline "The German attacks continue on the Albert Canal and on the Maas".
+Front page from May 13, 1940, with the headline "The German attacks continue on the Albert Canal and on the Maas".

 In 1929, Het Nieuwsblad was published by De Standaard for the first time.
 In 1939, the sports paper Sportwereld (established in 1912) was purchased by De Standaard and turned into a daily supplement to their two main newspapers, "De Standaard" and "Het Nieuwsblad".

 In 1957, three other newspapers were purchased by De Standaard and initially kept in circulation.
 In 1966, the further publication of two of them, Het Nieuws van de Dag and Het Vrije Volksblad, was stopped.
 The same happened with the third paper, Het Handelsblad, in 1979.

 In 1959, two more newspapers were purchased, of which De Landwacht disappeared in 1978.
 The other paper, De Gentenaar, was turned into a "cover-paper" for Het Nieuwsblad around the city of Ghent.
 De Gentenaar still exists today and contains the same articles and columns as Het Nieuwsblad plus local news from the Ghent area.

 In 1962, a special supplement for children was created, the Patskrant.
 In 1977, the name was changed into the Stripkrant.
 In 2000, the daily Stripkrant was replaced by the Jommekeskrant (on Wednesday) and by Yo (on Mondays, Tuesday, Thursday, Friday and Saturday).

 In 1976, De Standaard went bankrupt before their newspapers were purchased by the Vlaamse Uitgeversmaatschappij.

 In 1996, Het Nieuwsblad started a new "cover-paper" in Antwerp, named Het Stad.
 This paper was never successful and disappeared after just two years.

 In 2003, Het Nieuwsblad and Het Volk jointly started the publication of the lifestyle-magazine Catchy.
 In the same year Het Nieuwsblad began publishing on Sundays after nearly 75 years of publication and the newspaper also created the cycling award Flandrien of the Year.

 On 10 May 2008, Het Nieuwsblad and Het Volk merged.

 As of February 2010, the Het Nieuwsblad website, had an average daily unique visitor count of 332,000, making it the most popular newspaper website in Flanders.
 The website, just like the paper edition, is characterised as populist, rather right wing, with a focus on local news, celebrity news and sensational articles.